ahabdu01/pi-app/README.md

 ```
 Using --set-env-vars, you can set environment variables used in the project, ensuring that sensitive data is not exposed in GitHub.

+This application uses Google Cloud SQL for the PostgreSQL database.

 ### Google Cloud Scheduler job
 For periodic checks, Cloud Scheduler was used to send GET requests to the "/fetch-gists" endpoint, which adds gists to Pipedrive deals.